faridyusof727/faridyusof727/resume.md

 ### Senior Software Developer

-Odekan Technologies PLT*, Cyberjaya Senior Fullstack DeveloperSenior Fullstack Developer– 2017-2019*
+Odekan Technologies PLT, Cyberjaya Senior Fullstack DeveloperSenior Fullstack Developer – *2017-2019*

 *I am responsible for developing and leading a team for several web/mobile required by Government Sectors.
 One of them is MyCapstock <http://mycapstock.stats.gov.my/> developed for the Department Of